 The key aims of the act were to safeguard the human rights of sex workers and protect them from exploitation, and to promote the welfare and occupational health and safety of sex workers.
 It was an offence to coerce another person to provide sexual services, or to pay for sexual services from a person aged under 18.
 It also became illegal for a client to have sex with a worker without using a condom.

 A committee was set up to evaluate the first three to five years of the act's operation.
 In 2008 the committee reported that the number of people working in the sex industry had not increased.
 In some areas there were fewer workers.
 More sex workers were operating privately from their homes, and fewer were in managed premises.
-The committee considered that most people working in the sex industry were better off than they were before the passing of Prostitution Reform Act.
-They recommended a further review in 2018 when the impacts of this legislation would be clearer.
-The committee also found that, despite change in the law, many people still had negative attitudes towards sex work and that sex workers were still uneasy about their relationship with authorities.
+The committee considered that most people working in the sex industry were better off than they had been before the passing of Prostitution Reform Act.
+They recommended a further review in 2018, by when the impacts of this legislation would be clearer.
+The committee also found that, despite change in the law, many people still had negative attitudes towards sex work; sex workers were still uneasy about their relationship with the authorities.

 After the Prostitution Reform Act was passed, a few local councils attempted to implement controls on the operation of the sex industry.
 Some have introduced bylaws relating to signage, the location of premises used for commercial sex work and the siting of brothels in multi-unit residential complexes.
 These restrictions are not usually applied to small owner-operated brothels.

-In Christchurch after the 2010 – 2011 earthquakes there was ongoing controversy about where street workers met their clients.
-Established inner city locations, such as Manchester Street, were no longer suitable because of earthquake damage.
+In Christchurch after the 2010–2011 earthquakes there was ongoing controversy about street workers.
+Established inner-city locations, such as Manchester Street, were no longer suitable because of earthquake damage.
 As a result, street workers started to meet clients in residential St Albans, just north of the inner city.
 Some residents complained about sex workers operating at night in their neighbourhood.

 Opponents of the legislation claimed it would normalise prostitution as a career choice for vulnerable young women and increase young people's involvement in prostitution-related activities.
-Some conservative Christian groups tried to organise a petition for a citizen-initiated referendum to repeal the Prostitution Reform Act, but did not obtain enough signatures.
+Some conservative Christian groups organised a petition for a citizens-initiated referendum to repeal the Prostitution Reform Act, but this did not obtain enough signatures.

 Women are more likely than men to be paid for sex, but a small number of men also sell sex (mainly to other men, but sometimes to women).
 Some transgender people have also worked in the sex industry.